Voter identification laws: Sweden

 When physically voting on election day or during early voting, every voter must provide a valid identification document (such as a passport, drivers license, or an international ID card, issued by the Swedish police).
 If a voter is missing valid identification, another person with valid ID-documents can certify the identity of the documentless voter.

 Switzerland

-There are up to three different ways to vote at the national and cantonal level in Switzerland: 1) directly at the polling station, bringing along some ID (ID card, passport) and the voting material sent by mail three to four weeks before election day; 2) postal voting, by following the instructions included in the voting material sent by mail; 3) voting online, offered in 10 cantons at the beginning of 2019, but not yet at the national level.
+There are up to three different ways to vote at the national and cantonal level in Switzerland: 1) directly at the polling station, bringing along the voting material sent by mail three to four weeks before election day; 2) postal voting, by following the instructions included in the voting material sent by mail; 3) voting online, offered in 10 cantons at the beginning of 2019, but not yet at the national level.
 E-voting is a contentious issue, particularly with regard to a projected digital ID, which raises concerns regarding confidentiality, security and verifiability.

 United Kingdom

-Photographic identification is mandatory to vote in elections in Northern Ireland, and in the rest of the United Kingdom since 2023.
+Photographic identification is mandatory to vote in elections in England and Northern Ireland, and in general elections since 2023.